christopherney/SQPersist/README.md

 Setup your local storage
 ------------------------
-To setup (create the SQLite file), use the following method : the table will be create automaticatly.
+To setup (create the SQLite file), use the following method : the table will be created automaticatly.
 ```
 [[SQPDatabase sharedInstance] setupDatabaseWithName:@"myDbName.db"];
 ```
-> If your start to used the entities without setup the database name, by default the database name will be ***SQPersist.db***.
+> If your start to use the entities without setup the database name, the database name will be ***SQPersist.db*** by default.

 Add a model object into the storage
 -----------------------------------

 Simply inherits your object with the class named **SQPObject**.

-At the first initialization of your object, the **SQPersist** will check if the associating table exists in the database.
-If not, the table will be create automaticatly.
+The **SQPersist** will check if the associating table exists into the database during the first initialization of your object.
+If not, the table will be created automaticatly.
 ```
 #import <Foundation/Foundation.h>
 #import "SQPObject.h"